 Here’s a slightly different twist on the same line of thinking:

-Almost eight years ago Nick and I spent $30,000 for a box that looked like this.
+Almost eight years ago Nick and I spent $30,000 for a box.

 It arrived via courier and sat on my porch for a whole day before I noticed it had arrived.

 Inside the box was a few binders, several CDs, a couple DVDs and that’s about it.

 Most people would freak out about spending $30,000 for a box with some stuff in it.

 But inside those binders was an outline of how to build a system in real estate that worked with investors.